angrycub/katacoda-scenarios/nomad-connect-acls/nomad_policy.md

    fed881c2-a9c1-b89d-3941-056fca77eb17 - nomad-server-token
 ```

-In the next step, we will configure Nomad to use this token.
+In the next step, you will configure Nomad to use this token.